siddharth-narayan/siddharth-narayan/resume/main.typ

 == Projects
 *Post Quantum Cryptography* -- Enabled Post Quantum Functionality on a VPN (#link("https://github.com/siddharth-narayan/zxforms", [SoftEtherVPN\#2002]))
-- Researched and integrated oqs-provider into the build process of SoftEtherVPN, integrating it with Cmake automatically to include post quantum functionality by default on any platform
+- Researched and integrated oqs-provider into the build process of SoftEtherVPN, integrating it with CMake automatically to include post quantum functionality by default on any platform

 *AI-Flow* -- A UI for HuggingFace ML Models (#link("https://github.com/siddharth-narayan/aiflow", [github.com/siddharth-narayan/aiflow]))
-- Leveraged Nvidia's Triton Inference Server to make many AI-centric workflows and tasks as simple as selecting a model, inputs, and outputs
+- Leveraged Nvidia's Triton Inference Server to make many AI-centric workflows and tasks as simple as selecting inputs and outputs, and a model
 - Built a frontend node-based editor to allow for the flow of data across any HuggingFace models.

 *ZxForms* -- Simple Zod-based Form Builder